omkarcloud/puppeteer-captcha-solving-tutorial/README.md

 ## ✅ Final Code

-This is the final code of `main.py` that solves the captcha.
-I encourage you to read and understand the code to grasp the process of captcha solving.
+Just want to see the code?
+Here it is, read and understand the code to grasp the process of captcha solving.:

 ```python
 import asyncio